 - Provide positive feedback too.
-Be sure to also offer immediate, positive feedback and attention when ADHD kids behave well.
+Be sure to also offer immediate, positive feedback and attention when kids with ADD behave well.
 Catch them doing something good.
 Specifically state what they are doing well, such as waiting their turn.

 Children with ADHD have difficulty telling right and wrong, so parents must be specific, stating clear, consistent expectations and consequences.
-Telling your child to “be good” is too vague.
+Telling your child to “be good” is too vague to address behavioral problems.
 Instead, be explicit: “When we go into the store, do not touch, just look with your eyes.”
 “At the playground, wait in line for the slide, and don’t push.”
 Other strategies to try:

 - Be proactive in your approach to discipline.
 Respond to positive and negative behaviors equally.
 Recognize and remark on the behavior, then respond to positive actions with praise, attention, and rewards or immediately discipline negative actions.